Current Poll Trend for Czech Republic

 Characterized by free elections, independent institutions, and comprehensive political rights.

-Trend: Slight Improvement
+Trend: Slight Decline

 What is the PolitPro Democracy Score?